inkstitch/inkstitch/collections/_tutorial/en/routing.md

 ## Fill Routing Options

 Ink/Stitch  is quite tolerant with open path fills.
-It is still better to close the paths with a fill color.
+Still you may avoid problems by  closing paths with a fill color.

 ### Start- and Stop commands